-Steep monthly declines in public and private nonresidential construction spending offset a surge in homebuilding in July, while industry employment decreased compared to July 2019 levels in two-thirds of the nation’s metro areas, according to an by the Associated General Contractors (AGC) of America of government data released on Sept.
+Steep monthly declines in public and private nonresidential construction spending offset a surge in homebuilding in July, while industry employment decreased compared to July 2019 levels in two-thirds of the nation’s metro areas, according to an analysis by the Associated General Contractors (AGC) of America of government data released on Sept.
 1. Association officials said many commercial construction firms were likely to continue shedding jobs without needed federal coronavirus relief measures.

 New York City lost the most construction jobs (-26,500, -16 percent) in the nation, according to the report.
 Overall, statewide construction declined by 11 per cent with a loss of 47,700 jobs.